pivotal/docs-tap/tap-gui/catalog/catalog-operations.md

 This guide will focus on how you can set up software catalogs.
 We recommend that you get familiar with Backstage and their software catalog system before proceeding.
 The [Software Catalog Overview](https://backstage.io/docs/features/software-catalog/software-catalog-overview) and [Catalog Configuration](https://backstage.io/docs/features/software-catalog/configuration) pages are good places to start.

 ## Adding catalog entities
 This section will describe how you can format your own catalog.
 Creating catalogs consists of building metadata YAML files stored together with the code.
 This information is read from a Git-compatible repository consisting of these YAML catalog definition files.
-Changes made to the catalog definitions on your Git infrastructure are automatically reflected every 200 seconds.
+Changes made to the catalog definitions on your Git infrastructure are automatically reflected every 200 seconds or when manually registered.
 For each catalog entity kind you create, there is a file format you must follow.
 Below is an overview of a few core entities, but details about all types of entities can be found [here](https://backstage.io/docs/features/software-catalog/descriptor-format).
 We also have an example blank catalog [here](https://gitlab.eng.vmware.com/project-star/pstar-backstage-poc/-/tree/master/sample-catalogs/blank) for now, to use as a loose guide for creating user, group, system, and main component YAML files.

 Relationship Diagram:
 ![Tanzu Application Platform GUI Relationships](../images/tap-gui-relationships.jpg)